Invoice Discounting

 Is my business eligible for invoice discounting?

-To qualify for invoice discounting, you must trade predominantly by invoicing other businesses for products and services.
-You must also operate a UK-registered business with an annual turnover of at least £100,000 for a facility.
+To qualify for invoice discounting, your business must predominantly trade by invoicing other companies for products or services and be registered in the UK.
 There is no minimum turnover for selective invoice discounting.

 If that’s you, what are you waiting for?
 Compare and get your quotes now.